 Adaptive Learning and Inclusion

-Adaptive learning supports diverse learning needs by tailoring educational experiences to student strengths, weaknesses, and preferences.
+Adaptive learning supports diverse learning needs by tailoring educational lessons to student strengths, weaknesses, and preferences.
 Real-time data tracking enables teachers to refine instruction before advancing, ensuring no student is left behind.

 • Immediate feedback allows students to monitor progress and take ownership of their learning.